 There is no personal contact between the seller and the buyer.
 Sales are carried out by third parties.

-- Raising level of products distribution;
+- Raising the level of products distribution;

-- Efficiency of the current work;
+- The efficiency of the current work;

 - Knowledge of the state and prospects of the markets;